davidchuyaya/EarthwormServerClient/README.md

 3. Note that `client.py` will quit after sending all the .sac files specified in `saclist`.
 To make it run continuously, modify it so it can find the newly generated folders.
 Or, modify it so it isn't dependent on `saclist` but can still find newly generated `.sac` files in order.
 4. Connect to the internet, and type `client.py` into the terminal.

+# Plan 2
+## Overview
+Plan 1 involves the use of `sac2tb.exe` and `remux_tbuf.exe`.
+These 2 programs act upon written files, so we'll have to write and read from files unnecessarily on the server in order to convert from a .sac file into a .tnk file.
+Plan 2 aims to avoid this by rewriting both executables in Python and restructuring them so
+1. We convert from .sac to .tnk directly.
+2. We only need to write files once.

+This is still a work in progress.
+So far, we are able to convert from .sac to tracebuf files using `FileIO`.
+Further work will be necessary to convert from tracebuf files to .tnk files, although judging from the code in `remux_tbuf.c`, this should be simple.

+### Pros
+* Only Python files used; Ubuntu and Windows both inherently supported.
+* Should be faster since it requires less read/write.
+Also saves on disk space.

+### Cons
+* Python adds overhead (as opposed to C).
+* Larger memory required to process files.

+### Usage
+Since this is unfinished, there are no guidelines on usage yet.
+Documentation is present in `FileIO.py` for .sac file conversion methods.
+Client-server communication is nonexistant, but should be similar to that of Plan 1.
+The current implementation suggests having the client convert files, but if memory is limited, the server can do so as well.

 ##### Notes
 Created by David Chu 朱崇亞 as part of the NTU IoX summer program.